Nodding Onion | Allium cernuum

 Soil Tolerance | Moist soils including sandy loam and clay |

 Special Uses | Attracting native bees.
 Edible.
-Deer-resistant. |
+Deer-resistant |